Introduction

 (e.g. if you are working alone on a project or in a very small team),

-feature branches sometimes get directly merged into main
+feature branches sometimes get directly merged into main upon testing,

-skipping the develop
+skipping the develop branch step.

 In other projects,

-happens only at the point of making a new software release.
+the merge into main happens only at the point of making a new software release.

 Whichever is the case for you, a good rule of thumb is -

-nothing that is broken should be in main
+nothing that is broken should be in main.

 An example is shown in the diagram below.